aimtiaz11/local-node-mock/readme.md

 # local-node-mock

-Local mock skeletal app in nodejs (using Express) to help local development.
+A skeletal app built in nodejs (using Express) to help build mocks for local development.

+Although there are many examples and blogs on the net on how to quickly whip one up using Express, this app provides a quick and easy way to get started with it - simply clone, add your mocks and run.

+## Adding Mocks
 Add your JSON/XML etc files in `mocks/`.
-Add entry in the `http-mappers.js` for your mock and another entry in `index.js` for the path to your mock URL.
+Add entry in the `http-mappers.js` for your mock response handler and another entry in `index.js` for the path to your mock URL.

 ## Running

 Clone this repository and run `npm install`.

 Then run `node index.js` to fire it up.
 It runs: `https://localhost:7777`

 ## Changing Configs
 Configs like environment name in mock URLs or runtime port are in `config.js`.